grnet/snf-vncauthproxy/docs/index.rst

 The Debian package provides an example users file.

-Version 1.4next introduced also support for SSL for the control socket.
+Version 1.5 introduced also support for SSL for the control socket.
 If you enable SSL support (``--enable-ssl`` parameter, disabled by default) you wil have to provide a certficate and key file (``--cert-file`` and ``--key-file`` parameters).
+The default values for certificate and key files are ``/var/lib/vncauthrpoxy/{cert,key}.pem`` respectively.

 For detailed help on its configuration parameters, either consult its man page or run: